 Under the code provision A.4.1 of the CG Code, the non-executive Directors should be appointed for a specific term.
-The Company has entered into a service contract with the executive Director for a term of three years commencing from 23 September 2016, subject to the early removal, retirement and re-election provisions in the Articles.
-The Company has also entered into letters of appointment with the non-executive Director and each of the independent non-executive Directors for a term of three years commencing from 23 September 2016, subject to the early removal, retirement and re-election provisions in the Articles.
+The Company has entered into a service contract with the executive Director for a term of three years commencing from 23 September 2016, subject to the early removal from office in accordance with the Articles, and subject to the retirement and re-election provisions in the Articles.
+The Company has also entered into letters of appointment with the non-executive Director and each of the independent non-executive Directors for a term of three years commencing from 23 September 2016, subject to the early removal from office in accordance with the Articles, and subject to the retirement and re-election provisions in the Articles.